Simulation Center Policies

 Your time in the lab will build on what you are learning in your lecture courses, and every effort is made to assign patients in your clinical site to further reinforce skills and course content.

-As you progress in your program, the simulation exercises become more focused to allow the practice of more advanced skills pertinent to specific populations.
-You will be in the lab two to three times each quarter, practicing advanced nursing care such as:
+As you progress in your program, the simulation exercises become more advanced and will include the practice of more advanced skills pertinent to specific populations.
+You will be practicing advanced nursing care such as:

 - caring for central lines